devduck123/portfolio22/README.md

 # stuff for me to remember

+- hosted by Vercel, domain by Google Domains
 - resume & cover letter are hosted on aws s3
-- "projects" data stored here in projects.json
-  - projects page parses JSON out
+- projects data on firestore
-  - POST requests to /api/projects -> CI/CD
+  - POST /api/projects updates firestore